 Another popular place to learn about the Trail of Tears is the Chief John Ross House, which is located right on the northern border in Rossville GA.

-The town was named for John Ross, a Scottish immigrant who married a Cherokee woman.
+The town was named for John Ross, a Scots-Irish immigrant who married a Cherokee woman.
 He served as a longstanding leader to the Cherokee Nation, opposing the seizure of Cherokee property known as the Georgia Land Lotteries.